 Educating the Public

 We believe the more people know about the death penalty, the less likely they are to support it.
-In 2024, one of our primary educational organizing tools is Racist Roots.
+One of our primary educational organizing tools is Racist Roots.
 This comprehensive project, produced by our partners at The Center for Death Penalty Litigation, has now been distilled into a 25-minute video, which details the NC death penalty’s systemic racism.
 We facilitate Racist Roots screenings and panel discussion groups across the state.
 (Email to schedule a presentation.)

 Decreasing Death Sentences